Glenrothes: Public parks and horticulture

 The town has won numerous awards locally and nationally for the quality of its landscaping; something that is promoted by the "Take a Pride in Glenrothes" (TAPIG) group.
 The Glenrothes Development Corporation devoted around one third of land in Glenrothes to the provision of open space.
 As a consequence the town has numerous parks, the largest being Balbirnie Park, Carleton Park, Gilvenbank Park, Riverside Park, and Warout Park.
 The Lomond Hills Regional Park borders and enters the town to the north and east.

 The UK Government announced in January 2023 that Glenrothes would share £19.4m of Levelling-up funding.
 The money was used to deliver major improvements in Riverside Park in 2025.
 Thus included new electric vehicle charging infrastructure, provision of public toilets and an upgraded multi-functional equipped children's play park with a giant open-mouthed hippo – described as a play sculpture – at the centre.
 A state-of-the art pump track for mountain bikes, BMX bikes, skateboards and scooters, designed by Clark and Kent Contractors (the company behind the London 2012 Olympic BMX track) was also delivered which is capable of hosting national and international competitions.
-Improvements to the cycle and pedestrian connections to the park including enhanced accessible linkages to the Fife Pilgrim's Way were also provided.
+An 18-hole disc golf course was also created, alongside improvements to the cycle and pedestrian connections to the park including enhanced accessible linkages to the Fife Pilgrim Way were also provided.